gbraekmans/enshure/doc/user/upgrading.rst

 Dependencies
 ------------

 A POSIX-compliant operating system and shell is required.
+And there should be one of the following utilities available:

-TODO: Document GZIP/COMPRESS-dependency
+- ``uuencode``, as defined in the POSIX-standard.
+Or ``base64`` installed by the GNU coreutils.
-TODO: Document UUENCODE/base64-dependency
+- ``compress``, again as defined by POSIX, but having ``gzip`` is enough for enSHure.

 From source using git